jaffa4/pathutil/README.md

 my $p = Path::Util.new("d:\\docs\\usage.txt");<br>
 It can break-up Unix like or Dos like file paths.<br>

-say $p.getdir; or say $p.directory; or say $p.dir<br>
+say $p.getdrive; or say $p.drive; # it gets the drive letter, for Windwos only.
+Otherwise, it returns "". say $p.getdir; or say $p.directory; or say $p.dir<br>
 say $p.getext; or say $p.extension<br>
 say $p.getbasename;  # returns the filename without directory<br>